Characterization of the Quasi-Stationary State of an Impurity Driven by Monochromatic Light I - The Effective Theory: Introduction

 To resume, we focus here on the derivation and analysis of the structure of the quasi--stationary state of the corresponding time--dependent master equation for the impurity, whereas its link to the full microscopic dynamics is established in \cite{BruPedraWestrich2011b}.

 The paper is organized as follows.
 In Section \ref{Section def model} we introduce the microscopic model.
 Then, in Section \ref{Section master equation} we define the effective master equation and specify its relation -- proven in \cite{BruPedraWestrich2011b} -- to the microscopic model.
 In Section \ref{Section effective howland}, we introduce the evolution semigroup of the non--autonomous effective master equation on a suitable enlarged Hilbert space.
 This leads to a study of an autonomous problem.
 The spectral analysis of the generator of such evolution semigroup performed in Sections \ref{Sectino restriction finite}--\ref{Section The pre--master equation} yields a pre--master equation and a balance condition, which characterizes the quasi--stationary state for large times in terms of generalized Einstein relations as explained in Section \ref {sec:The-Generalized-Einstein}.
 Numerical simulations show in Section \ref {section inv of pop} an inversion of population with a dynamics far from the one described by the usual Pauli equations.
-Finally, Section \ref{sectino appendix} is an appendix consisting of a collection of some notions and results on completely positive (CP) semigroups used in our proofs.
-Moreover, it provides heuristics of the proof of the result of \cite{BruPedraWestrich2011b}, some technical proofs as well as a detailed discussion of properties of the operator $B$ appearing in the balance condition, which is in general not a generator of a CP semigroup.
+Finally, Section \ref{sectino appendix} is an appendix collecting, for the reader's convenience, some heuristics and technical proofs as well as some notions and results on completely positive (CP) semigroups used in our proofs.

 \begin{notation}[Generic constants] \mbox{ } To simplify our notation, we denote by $C,c,c^{\prime}$ any generic positive and finite constant.
 Note that these constants do not need be the same from one statement to another. \end{notation}